Romania–Serbia relations

 Romania and Serbia maintain diplomatic relations established in 1879.
-From 1918 to 2006, Romania maintained relations with the Kingdom of Yugoslavia, the Socialist Federal Republic of Yugoslavia (SFRY), and the Federal Republic of Yugoslavia (FRY) (later Serbia and Montenegro), of which Serbia is considered shared (SFRY) or sole (FRY) legal successor.
+From 1918 to 2006, Romania maintained relations with the Kingdom of Yugoslavia, the Socialist Federal Republic of Yugoslavia (SFRY), and the Federal Republic of Yugoslavia (FRY) (later Serbia and Montenegro), of which Serbia is considered shared (SFRY) and sole (FRY) legal successor, respectively.
+The two countries have traditionally enjoyed good neighborly relations, as exemplified by the Romanian adage, "Romania has only two friends—Serbia and the Black Sea".

 History

 The Principality of Serbia opened its first diplomatic mission in Wallachia in 1836, when it opened the Princely-Serbian Diplomatic Agency in Bucharest.
 In 1863, the first official diplomatic agencies were opened in Bucharest and Belgrade: Kosta Magazinović as the first diplomatic agent of Serbia in Romania, and Teodor Calimachi as the first diplomatic agent of Romania in Serbia.

 At the time, both Romania and Serbia were under Ottoman suzerainty, and were fighting for their independence.
 As the Great Eastern Crisis was reopened when the Russian Empire and the Ottoman Empire went to war in 1877, a coalition supporting the Russians was formed by Bulgaria, Montenegro, Romania and Serbia.
 The latter three countries were granted independence following the Treaty of Berlin in 1878.

 In 1879, the diplomatic agencies in Belgrade and Bucharest became legations, and the diplomatic agents became resident ministers.
 Lascăr Catargiu became the first resident minister of Romania in Serbia, and Milan Petronijević became the first resident minister of Serbia in Romania.
 Both Romania and Serbia became kingdoms, in 1881 and 1882, respectively, and their diplomatic representatives became "extraordinary envoy and plenipotentiary ministers".
 Officially, the legations from Belgrade and Bucharest became embassies in 1939.

-Kingdom of Romania and Kingdom of Serbia fought together in the Second Balkan War of 1913, against Kingdom of Bulgaria.
+The Kingdom of Romania and the Kingdom of Serbia fought together in the Second Balkan War of 1913, against the Kingdom of Bulgaria.
 One year later, the World War I began when Austro-Hungary invaded Serbia due to the assassination of Franz Ferdinand in Sarajevo by Gavrilo Princip, an ethnic Serb.
 Despite Romania technically being part of the Central Powers, it refused to take part in the war, and, in 1916, joined the Entente, the same alliance Serbia was a part of.
-After the Entente won the war, both Romania and Serbia, alongside the newly formed Czechoslovakia, went at war with Hungary, and, at the end, as the victorious side, annexed parts of it.
+After the Entente won the war, both Romania and Serbia, alongside the newly formed Czechoslovakia, went to war with Hungary, and, at the end, as the victorious powers, annexed parts of it.
 Because of this, the First Czechoslovak Republic, the Kingdom of Romania and the Kingdom of Serbs, Croats and Slovenes formed the Little Entente in 1921.
 Moreover, in 1934, the Kingdom of Romania and the Kingdom of Yugoslavia, alongside the Second Hellenic Republic and the Republic of Turkey formed the Balkan Pact to avoid the revisionist politics of Bulgaria.